NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsH.clean.rst

 keyboard queue each time that you press <ALT> and the specified <key$>
 at the same time.
 Again, if more than one string appears in the definition, an <ENTER> (line feed) will be placed between each string.
-If you want a line feed at the end of the final string, add a nul string to the definition.
+If you want a line feed at the end of the final string, add a null (empty) string to the definition.

 **NOTE**